NCI ID NCI-2020-00768

 • Patients must have evidence of acute leukemia in their peripheral blood or bone marrow.
 Patients must have >= 5% lymphoblasts in the peripheral blood or bone marrow within 14 days prior to registration.
 Patients with only extramedullary disease are not eligible

-• Patients must be refractory to or have relapsed following a standard induction therapy * A chemotherapy induction regimen is defined as any program of treatment that includes: ** Vincristine and corticosteroids plus at least one more chemotherapy agent ** Cytarabine and anthracycline, or ** High dose cytarabine (defined as at least 1 gr/m^2 per individual dose unless adjustments were required for renal/liver function)
+• Patients ≥ 18 years of age must be refractory to or have relapsed following a standard induction chemotherapy.
+Patients < 18 years of age must have relapsed or must be refractory after 2 or more chemotherapy cycles (example: induction and consolidation) * A standard chemotherapy induction regimen is defined as any program of treatment that includes: ** Vincristine and corticosteroids plus at least one more chemotherapy agent ** Cytarabine and anthracycline, or ** High dose cytarabine (defined as at least 1 gr/m^2 per individual dose unless adjustments were required for renal/liver function)

 • Prior nelarabine therapy is not required.
-In addition, patients who receive nelarabine during initial induction or post-remission treatment are eligible only if the physician does not feel they would benefit from other, multi-agent chemotherapy
+In addition, for patients ≥ 18 years of age who received nelarabine during initial induction or post-remission treatment are eligible only if the physician does not feel they would benefit from other, multi-agent chemotherapy

 • Patients must not have undergone allogeneic hematopoietic transplant within 90 days prior to registration